erikssource/podpup/README.md

 As a project that has just started, there isn't a lot of functionality yet, but if you want to just subscribe, download, and play podcasts, then it is useable.
 The working features are:

 * Subscribe to podcast feeds using RSS address
+* Search for podcasts to add
 * Display available episodes with options to play or download
 * See episode descriptions
 * Play podcasts (via streaming or from the downloaded file)
 * Update podcasts to see new episodes
 * Drag progress slider to seek to a new playback position
+* Bookmarks last location in every episode listened to
+* Hide individual episodes

 ## Warning
 This project is at the very early stages, there will be bugs, error-handling is not sorted, and data created by this version will likely not migrate to future versions.